cloudflightio/autoconfigure-gradle-plugin/README.md

 ## Main Concept

 This plugin is meant to be applied only at the root module of your project - never on sub-modules if you have one.
-It will automatically.
 All the plugin does by itself is scan the module and all sub-modules and apply any of the internal plugins mentioned below depending on the layout.
 Instead of requiring you to apply the same default over and over again, we do that automatically for you.